 Get Help for Teen Addiction in TX from Fort Behavioral Health

 Teen alcohol addiction disrupts the lives of the entire family.
 Get help for your teenager from Fort Behavioral Health.
-This facility provides a variety of addiction treatment options from a team that includes masters-level clinicians.
+This facility provides a variety of addiction treatment options, including our female-only adolescent treatment program.
 Start the process of getting your teen help for alcohol addiction by phoning Fort Behavioral Health at 844.332.1807.
-Taking this first step toward moving your teen toward recovery could help them to avoid a future of alcohol addiction.
+Taking this first step toward moving your teen toward recovery could help her to avoid a future of alcohol addiction.